 Carrot cake makes me think of two things: Easter and my parents’ wedding.
 Easter because bunnies eat carrots and my parents’ wedding because that was their cake.

-Now obviously I wasn’t present at my parents’ wedding, but I always thought it was unique that their wedding cake with carrot cake with cream cheese frosting.
+Obviously I wasn’t present at my parents’ wedding, but I always thought it was unique that their wedding cake was carrot cake with cream cheese frosting.
 Needless to say, as one of their favorite cakes, I was introduced to it at a young age and absolutely loved it.

-Carrot cake cupcakes are easy to bake if you can follow instructions.
-The recipe may call for a few more ingredients than normal cupcakes, but it is so worth it.
+Carrot cake cupcakes are easy to bake from scratch.
+The recipe calls for a few more ingredients than normal cupcakes, but it is so worth it.

 Making Carrot Cake Moist

 A good cupcake must be moist and full of flavor.
 These carrot cake cupcakes are both.
 The average water percentage of a carrot is 87 percent, which means more moisture in carrot cake!

 There are also methods to keep carrot cake moist while making the batter.
 Avoid over mixing the batter when the flour mixture is added in.
 Beating the flour with the wet ingredients for too long activates the gluten in flour.
 The gluten forms into strands and that makes cake dense and sometimes tough (read: not fluffy).

 Err on the side of caution when adding flour.
 Mix just until combined.
 Stop mixing the second you can no longer see white flour in the batter.

 Carrot cake is almost always paired with cream cheese frosting, which is easy to make from scratch!
 All you need is cream cheese, butter, confectioners’ sugar and vanilla.

 I like a really cream cheese-y frosting so there is no mistaking it for buttercream.
 This recipe calls for 1 cup cream cheese and 1/4 cup butter.
 It’s the same recipe I use for my red velvet cupcakes.
 Here’s how I make it…